 Bethel School at Friends Creek Conservation Area

 The name “Bethel School” has a long history in Friends Creek Township.
-The first Bethel School built in the 1850′s in Section 7 of the township was a log structure.
-By 1890 with a donation of land from John Brown in Section 8 the current Bethel School was built.
+The first Bethel School, built in the 1850s in Section 7 of the township, was a log structure.
+In 1901 with a donation of land from John Brown, the current Bethel School was built in Section 8.

-Historic Bethel School is accessible by three different routes from Decatur.
+Bethel School is accessible by three different routes from Decatur.
 First, turn off U.S. Highway 51 and go east for 9 miles along County Highway 18 (also known as East School Road) then turn north onto Friends Creek Park Road.
-You can also take Illinois Highway 48 passing through Oreana and Argenta and then turning north onto Friends Creek Park Road.
+You can also take Illinois Highway 48 through Oreana and Argenta, and then turn north onto Friends Creek Park Road.
 It is also accessible from Interstate 72.
-Take Exit 156 and follow the signs leading to the Friends Creek Park Road.
+Take Exit 156 and follow signs to Friends Creek Park Road.